 (4) Other situations provided for by law or administrative regulations.

-Provincial-level people's governments shall consider the actual local conditions and designate at least one specialized school to set up a special location as a campus or class to conduct specialized corrective education for minors provided for in the preceding paragraph.
+Provincial-level people's governments shall consider the actual local conditions and designate at least one specialized school to set up a special location as a campus or class to conduct specialized correctional education for minors provided for in the preceding paragraph.

-The special locations provided for in the preceding paragraph are to implement closed management with the public security organs and judicial administrative organs responsible for efforts on the correction of minors, and the administrative departments for education are to undertake efforts on the minors education.
+The special locations provided for in the preceding paragraph are to implement closed management with the public security organs and judicial administrative organs responsible for efforts on the correction of minors, and the administrative departments for education are to undertake efforts on the minors' education.

 Article 46: At an appropriate time every semester, specialized schools shall request the specialized education guidance committee conduct assessments of the situation for minor students receiving specialized education.
 Where evaluations show minors are suited for return to enrollment in ordinary schools, the specialized education guidance committee shall submit a written recommendation and the organ that made the original decision is to decide whether to return the minor student for study in a normal school.